-Tom Marquardt & Patrick Darr Wine, Etc.
+By Tom Marquardt and Patrick Darr

 Navigating the cellars of Maison Joseph Drouhin in Beaune, France, is a walk through history.
-Once a Roman road, the below-ground cellars are actually a patchwork of four properties linked by doors and passageways just below the brick streets of this enchanting, walled village that serves as the capital of Burgundy.

-At the base is a chamber with a herringbone ceiling that dates back to the fourth century.
-Another cellar from the neighboring Collegiate Church of Notre-Dame, now a parish church, was annexed in the 13th century.
-Oak barrels and 50,000 dust-covered bottles are sprinkled throughout the 21/2 acres of caves.
+Once a Roman road, the below-ground cellars is actually a patchwork of four properties linked by doors and passageways just below the brick streets of this enchanting, walled village that serves as the capital of Burgundy.
+At the base of the cavern is a chamber with a herringbone ceiling that dates back to 4th Century Rome.
+Another cellar from a neighboring Collegiate Church Notre Dame was annexed in the 13th century.
+Oak barrels and 50,000 dust-covered bottles are sprinkled throughout the 2 1⁄2 acres of caves.
+That they still exist is a miracle.